Montana Story: Production

 The film was shot in Paradise Valley south of Livingston, Montana during a period of six weeks from November to December 2020 under strict COVID-19 protocols.

 The film premiered in the Platform Prize section at the Toronto International Film Festival on September 12, 2021.
 In November 2021, Bleecker Street acquired U.S. distribution rights to the film.

 Reception

 In the United States and Canada, the film earned $17,284 from four theaters in its opening weekend, and $19,882 from 24 theaters in its second weekend.
 After expanding to 290 theaters, it made $98,762 in its third weekend, and $25,953 in its fourth.

 On the review aggregator website Rotten Tomatoes, 87% of 88 reviews are positive, with an average rating of 7/10.
 The website's critical consensus reads, "Montana Story takes a gut-wrenching look at family trauma, brought brilliantly to life by Haley Lu Richardson and Owen Teague."
-Metacritic, which uses a weighted average, assigned the film a score of 73 out of 100, based on 22 critics, indicating "generally favorable reviews".